What's in it for you

 Note: While these permission settings make it harder to download files by removing the download button, it's not possible to prevent visitors from using other techniques to capture content.

 - Can be personalized: Users can edit PowerPoint documents by using the Showpad Edit middleware, Microsoft PowerPoint, and the Web app.
+The personalization option is only available if pages of an asset are allowed to be separated as well.

 - Can be annotated: Users can add notes and drawings on the document.